 4. Make saving for retirement a necessity.
 To the previous point, if you are debt free, then saving for retirement via an IRA or 401k should be a fixed cost in your budget.
 The younger you start saving the more of the compounding interest you can rack in.
 Plus did you know it’s nearly impossible for someone who started saving for retirement at age 30 to catch up to someone who started saving for retirement at age 20?

 5. Building credit takes time, destroying credit takes minutes.
-Seriously, every time you open a retail card for 20% off hurts your credit.
+Seriously, every time you open a retail card for that 20% off discount, you hurt your credit.
 Then factor in the fact that most Americans are living in financial chaos, (for example: forgetting to pay the bill on that retail card), and it has the potential to hurt you even more!

 – You’re new to credit (as in just started using it in the last 6 years) or